 - Drink, drink, drink.
 Proper hydration is key to helping your body maintain normal body temperature.
 Stick with water and avoid iced coffee, iced tea, and alcohol beverages, which are all dehydrating.

-- If you feel nauseated or are vomiting, experience muscle cramps, or dizziness, get into the shade immediately, apply cool towels to your head and body and sip water slowly.
+- Find shade.
+If you feel nauseated or are vomiting, experience muscle cramps, or dizziness, get into the shade immediately, apply cool towels to your head and body and sip water slowly.
 If you don’t feel better within 15 minutes, call your doctor or go to the nearly emergency room.
 Heat exhaustion can lead to heat stroke, which can be serious or even deadly.

 To help your body absorb the water you’re drinking, consider taking Replace® SR Sustained Release Electrolytes.
 Each tablet uses our advanced delivery technology to release electrolytes slowly over a 4- to 6-hour period as your body needs them to help you absorb the water you drink to stay hydrated.* And it’s available in 3-tablet packets, for on-the-go convenience.
 Keep one in your beach bag or picnic basket at all times just in case!